felipejoribeiro/this-person-docs/programming/backend/node_js/6_node_file_system.md

 # The fs module is very importante
 `fs` is relative to "file system".
-So we can import this module that comes preinstalled in node with `const fs = require('fs')`.
-It gives the abilitty to acess the computer file system.
+So we can import this module that comes pre-installed in node with `const fs = require('fs')`.
+It gives the ability to access the computer file system.
 Lets see an example:

+Era uma vez um lugarzinho no meio do nada com cheiro de terra e sabor de vez aluguel aminésia.

 ```javascript
 fs.readFile('./hello.txt', (err, data) => {